ensdomains/ens-contracts/contracts/wrapper/README.md

 An Emancipated name provides the assurance that the owner of the parent name cannot affect it in any way until it expires.

 A name is Emancipated when the owner of the parent domain gives up control over it.
 They do this by setting an expiration date - which can be extended at any time - and burning the `PARENT_CANNOT_CONTROL` fuse over the name.
 To do this, the parent name must already be in the `Locked` state.

+.eth second-level names are automatically Emancipated when wrapped, and their expiry is fixed at the end of the grace period in the .eth registrar.

 An Emancipated name can be unwrapped - but when it is wrapped again it will automatically return to the `Emancipated` state.